 Saturday, February 2, 2013

-Four Hicks and a woman: Wrong Turn 5: Bloodlines (2012)
+Four Hicks and A Law Woman: Wrong Turn 5: Bloodlines (2012)

 Wrong Turn 5: Bloodlines (2012)

-rating: **1/2
+Rating: **1/2

-starring: Doug Bradley, Camilla Arfwedson, Simon Ginty
+Starring: Doug Bradley, Camilla Arfwedson, Simon Ginty

 Bodycount:

-1 female axe to the gut
+1 female axed on the gut

-1 male hunting knife to the neck
+1 male hunting knifed to the neck

 1 male electrocuted